 Glow-in-the-dark balls are the heart of a night golf tournament.
 LED golf balls are the best option as they light up on impact and glow for several minutes, ensuring they’re easy to track.

-Other options include UV-activated balls, which need exposure to a UV flashlight to recharge their glow.
-Make sure you stock extras because losing balls at night happens often, and players will appreciate having backups ready.
+Ensure you stock extras because losing balls at night happens often, and players will appreciate having backups ready.

 Glow in the Dark Golf Tees

-Glow-in-the-dark tees make the game smoother by allowing players to find their tee setup easily in the dark.
+Glow-in-the-dark tees make the game smoother by allowing players to find their tee set up easily in the dark.

 They’re small but make a big difference in keeping the flow of the game fast and frustration-free.
 Place extra tees at the first hole or give a pack to each player during registration.